CAROUSEL Chamber Music Ensemble

-The ensemble aims to bring its core philosophy of togetherness closer to its audience and to breaks down cultural barriers through the use of a universal language: that of music.
+The ensemble aims to bring its core philosophy of togetherness closer to its audience and to break down cultural barriers through music.

 CAROUSEL strives to create a close bond between its members and its audience and therefor organises ‘Very Important Passenger’ events.

 CAROUSEL takes you on a lively, joyful, passionate and enthusiastic musical ride!